Willard Libby: UCLA

-Libby resigned from the AEC in 1959, he became Professor of Chemistry at University of California, Los Angeles, a position he held until his retirement in 1976.
+Libby resigned from the AEC in 1959, and he became professor of chemistry at University of California, Los Angeles, a position he held until his retirement in 1976.
 He taught honors freshman chemistry.
-In 1962, he became the Director of the University of California statewide Institute of Geophysics and Planetary Physics (IGPP), a position he also held until 1976.
+In 1962, he became the director of the University of California statewide Institute of Geophysics and Planetary Physics (IGPP), a position he also held until 1976.
 His time as director encompassed the Apollo space program and the lunar landings.

 Libby started the first Environmental Engineering program at UCLA in 1972.
 As a member of the California Air Resources Board, he worked to develop and improve California's air pollution standards.
 He established a research program to investigate heterogeneous catalysis with the idea of reducing emissions from motor vehicles through more complete fuel combustion.
 The election of Richard Nixon as president in 1968 generated speculation that Libby might be appointed as Presidential Science Advisor.
 There was a storm of protest from scientists who felt that Libby was too conservative, and the offer was not made.

 Although Libby retired and became a professor emeritus in 1976, he remained professionally active until his death in 1980.